databrary/design/ridir-16/narrative.md

 Project 3.2 involves the design of user interfaces for uploading coding manual information and for visualizing it within Databrary.
 Project 3.3 involves developing a way of exporting coding manual information in an open format (CSV, XML, or JSON).

+##### Project 3.1 Make existing Databrary functionality for storing coding manuals more salient to users

+Databrary currently allows users to upload word processing, spreadsheet, PDF and other documents as Materials.
+Relatively few researchers use this capability now to upload coding manuals.
+So, the project team will explore design and styling changes to the site that make coding manuals visually distinctive when they are uploaded.
+The team will also explore changes to the site's documentation, especially in the study design and active/self-curation portions, so that users are encouraged to upload coding manuals early on in the research process.
+In turn, the project team will enable version control features on coding manuals, and possibly other documents stored as Materials so that users can revise and update coding manuals, but retain access to prior versions.

-##### Project 3.1: Design back-end representation of coding manual information
+##### Project 3.2: Design back-end representation of coding manual information

-The first task is to enhance Databrary's back-end data model in ways that allow information about specific codes.
+To make shared coding manuals even more valuable, project staff must enhance Databrary's back-end data model in ways that allow information about specific codes contained in the manuals to be linked to information about the codes.
 As mentioned in the context of Project 2, Databrary already has the capacity to associate text-based tags with temporal segments of video.
 Project staff will need to modify the data model to allow the additional text available in the coding manuals to be associated with specific codes *across* a video and *across* an entire dataset.
 These links are crucial because most *coding files* contain single alphanumeric characters.